grafana/pyroscope/docs/sources/operators-guide/reference-http-api/index.md

 GET /config?mode=diff
 ```

-This endpoint displays the differences between the Grafana Mimir default configuration and the current configuration.
+This endpoint displays the differences between the Grafana Fire default configuration and the current configuration.

 ```
 GET /config?mode=defaults